learnapollo/learnapollo/content/tutorial-react-native-expo/rne-03.md

 We already created the navigation in `navigation/` that assigns the `PokemonDetailScreen` to the path `pokemonDetail` so we can `.push(Router.getRoute('pokemonDetail'))` to change the route.
-Exponent navigation allows us to pass extra parameters to the route like this:
+Expo navigation allows us to pass extra parameters to the route like this:

 ```js
 _goToDetail = (pokemon) => {